 FILMING FEES: Any special fees for filming, cameras, or drones are excluded.

 PRIVATE & CUSTOMIZED TRIPS: For private or customized trips, please contact us.
 Group and family discounts are available upon request.
-For inquiries, email us or conctact us directly on what'sapp.
+For inquiries, email us or contact us directly on WhatsApp.

 INTERNET SERVICE: Internet access during the trek is not included in the package.